 If we have a concern about a particular pupil we will follow the school’s normal safeguarding procedures, including discussing with the school’s designated safeguarding lead, and where deemed necessary, with children’s social care.
 In Prevent priority areas, the local authority will have a Prevent lead who can also provide support.
 We may also contact the local police force or dial 101 (the non-emergency number).
 They can talk to us in confidence about concerns and help us gain access to support and advice.

 The Department for Education has dedicated a telephone helpline (020 7340 7264) to enable staff and governors to raise concerns relating to extremism directly.
-Concerns can also be raised by email to email@example.com.
-Please note that the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident In an emergency situation we will follow the recommended emergency procedures.
+Concerns can also be raised by email to firstname.lastname@example.org.
+Please note that the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident, in an emergency situation we will follow the recommended emergency procedures.

 Information Sharing Agreement between Suffolk County Council & Schools Reported incidents of Domestic Violence and Abuse (DVA) click here